shivamtyagi1234/RoboFriend/README.md

 # RoboFriend
-This is a basic tool to entertain people, i have use an API robohash in this project.. in robofriend , when user gives some input then the robot reply to the input of user..
+This is a basic tool to entertain people, i have use an API robohash in this project.. in robofriend , when user gives some input then the robot reply to the input of user.
+ I used my basic skills on npm+React to create this project.